For more information about welfare benefits, call our helpline on 03000 030 555.

 In 2018-19 winter, you qualified if, on 8 July 2018:

 - your supplier is part of the scheme, and

-- your name or your partner’s was on the bill, and
+- your name or your partner’s name was on the bill, and

 You may also be able to claim this rebate under the broader group rules if you are classed as being in a vulnerable group, for example if you have an illness or disability.
 Electricity providers will have their own criteria for eligibility under the broader group.

 For energy supply and other heating issues, you can call the Citizens Advice consumer helpline on 0345 404 0506.
 Calls cost up to 9p a minute from a landline, 3-40p per minute from a mobile.
-For energy saving advice, you can call 0300 123 1234 in England and Wales or, if you live in Scotland, Home Energy Scotland on 0808 808 2282.
+For energy saving advice in England and Wales visit the Energy Saving Trust website, or, if you live in Scotland, call Home Energy Scotland on 0808 808 2282.